An introduction and Chapter 1 can be found here.

 Here’s another consideration – you’re the first humans to ever set foot on this planet.
 What if you’re bringing something with you that affects the environment around you?
 You’re here to study and discover – how do you know that the microbes that exist inside your own body, that you’re now breathing out casually, won’t irreparably damage the surroundings?
 Are you a total fucking idiot?
 And was that a rhetorical question?

-Later, after the team has explored the caverns and brought back a souvenir in the form of an over-sized head which they electrocute until it explodes in a Mengele-inspired bit of biological experimentation, Admiral Arsebucket (pronounced “Arbuke”) spirals into a self-destructive alcohol binge as he whines about the fact he didn’t get to meet his alien creators, being a twat to just about everybody in proximity to him.
+Later, after the team has explored the caverns and brought back a souvenir in the form of an over-sized head which they electrocute until it explodes in a Mengele-inspired bit of biological experimentation, Admiral Arsebucket spirals into a self-destructive alcohol binge as he whines about the fact he didn’t get to meet his alien creators, being a twat to just about everybody in proximity to him.

-This is the point where we discover that not only is he stupid, but also incredibly childish, defeatist, petty and, in essence, a coward.
-Because the fact is that they’ve just discovered the body of an ancient precursor race of space travellers.
+This is the point where we discover that he is not only stupid, but also incredibly childish, defeatist, petty and, in essence, a coward.
+Because the fact is they’ve just discovered the body of an ancient precursor race of space travellers.
 Given that mankind has never encountered another intelligent alien species at this point, that’s a huge discovery – even if it is dead.
 Further, they’ve been on the planet for about half a day, and it’s a whole PLANET.
 Planets are, by all counts, RATHER FUCKING LARGE, who knows what else might be out there?

 And even if he can conclusively say that there is nothing else on this planet – a tough task, given the Prometheans’ DEMONSTRABLE TENDENCY to build things underground – they still haven’t explored the entirety of the structure in which they found the dead body.
 For all Corporal Cuntfeatures knows, there could be still-living Prometheans elsewhere in the structure.
 And I feel confident saying that because IT’S EXACTLY WHAT HAPPENS IN THE FUCKING MOVIE.